 - Breadcrumbs + Panko: Aside from being delicious, this mixture prevents the cheese from sticking to the pan while it is baking.
 Make you get a nice even coating before placing the cheese on the pan to bake.

 - Garlic + Chili Powder + Italian Seasoning: I like this blend of seasoning because it has a nice flavor and a little kick at the same time.
 This isn't an exact science, so feel free to swap out with spices you enjoy.
+You could also substitute this with my Hello Fresh Fry Seasoning.

 - Cooking Spray: cooking spray helps the mozzarella sticks from browning too much and gives them a little more moisture right before baking.